 If you’re looking for a fast and simple crochet pattern to make this Crochet kitchen/dish Towel it’s perfect for you.
-This is a quick crochet project to make when you don’t now what to crochet any more or when you need a cute and cool crochet ideas for a last minute gift.
-Also it’s a fun project to crochet and at the end of the day you’ll have the satisfaction that you’ve finished a project.
+This is a quick crochet project to make when you don’t know what to crochet anymore or when you need cute and cool crochet ideas for a last-minute gift.
+Also, it’s a fun project to crochet and at the end of the day, you’ll have the satisfaction that you’ve finished a project.

-You can pair this crochet kitchen/dish towel with this Alpine dishcloth and you’ll have a cool crochet set for your kitchen.
+You can pair this crochet kitchen/dishtowel with this Alpine dishcloth and you’ll have cool crochet set for your kitchen.
 If you know how to crochet, your kitchen definitely needs a touch of crochet no matter if it’s a modern or a rustic one.

-If you are a beginner or you are looking for beginner crochet patterns and you think this pattern is too much for you, you can skip the last five or six rounds of the edge witch are crocheted in Alpine stitch and leave the pattern with just one or two rounds of the edge.
-The body of the towel is very easy to crochet, even beginner friendly, it uses only single crochet and double crochet stitches.
+If you are a beginner or you are looking for beginner crochet patterns and you think this pattern is too much for you, you can skip the last five or six rounds of the edge which are crocheted in Alpine stitch, and leave the pattern with just one or two rounds of the edge.
+The body of the towel is very easy to crochet, even beginner-friendly, it uses only single crochet and double crochet stitches.
 So don’t be afraid to try it.
 Plus is the perfect occasion to learn a new stitch: the front post double crochet used for the alpine stitch.

 Choose your favorite color here: http://bit.ly/3m9VQ6W